 Language Matters: Genre Analysis - Business News Articles

 Analyse the following articles to identify typical features of the genre Business News Articles.
 Think about layout, organisation, content and linguistic features.
 Ignore advertisements, video and anything else which is not part of the article itself.
 Then scroll down to see the suggested answer.
+If it contains any technical terms which you're not sure of, you'll find them fully explained in the ELT Glossary.

-In the suggested answer, to show that the feature is “typical”, examples have been provided from at least 3 texts.
+In the suggested answer, to show that the feature is “typical”, examples have usually been provided from at least 3 texts.
 If it is a feature you didn’t spot, look at the other texts to see if you can find similar examples there.

 1. https://www.theguardian.com/business/2018/jun/14/rolls-royce-cut-jobs-britain